bastibl/instant-gnuradio/README.md

 configure
 ```

-to check if all dependencies are satisfied and to download the OpenCL runtime.
+to check if all dependencies are satisfied.
 Once `configure` has successfully run, type

 ``` bash
 make